Is your bathroom lacking character? Add instant personality with wallpaper!

 Be especially careful with large scale patterns in tiny rooms as it can look odd if there isn’t enough room to repeat the entire pattern.
-Having said that, there is definitely a trend towards large scale, dramatic patterns and they can certainly pack a visual punch, as you can see here.
+Having said that, there is definitely a trend towards large scale, dramatic patterns and they can certainly pack a visual punch.
 And hey, rules are meant to be broken, right?

-Designers suggest wallpapering a tiny powder room so that it resembles a “jewel box”.
-Usually a windowless room, you can transform it with wallpaper that has a reflective, metallic design, so choose a paper with a shimmer, sheen or glitter effect to catch the light.
+Have a powder room?
+They’re an ideal space to decorate with papers.
+Designers suggest wallpapering a tiny powder room so that it resembles a “jewel box”, ie something a bit extra.
+It’s usually a windowless room.
+So you can transform it on all sides with wallpaper if you so choose.
+Something with a reflective, metallic design or a shimmer, sheen or glitter effect is always great to catch the light.
 Wallpapering the ceiling can enhance the “jewel box” effect too.

 A floral design on a white background always feels fresh and bright.
-I love the unusual mirror frame here and the use of plenty of white in the rest of the décor.
+You can also use of plenty of white in the rest of the décor.

-Bold, abstract patterns work well to add dynamic visual interest while not being as distracting as prints that feature characters or distinct images.
+Bold, abstract patterns work well to add dynamic visual interest.
+At the same time they’re not as distracting as prints that feature characters or distinct images.

 You don’t need to wallpaper your entire bathroom – even just a small area can have an impact.
 Place your bathroom mirrors strategically to highlight your view.

-A white floral design on a solid blue background creates a cosy effect here.
-Florals can have a tendency to appear strongly feminine but this design manages to achieve a more unisex effect through the unfussy scale and neutral colour.
+Florals can have a tendency to appear strongly feminine.
+But you can achieve a more unisex effect through an unfussy scale and neutral colour scheme.

 A large scale tropical leaf print has become something of a new classic.
-Calming and yet at the same time dramatic, these wallpaper designs seem to transport you to a jungle watering hole.
+Calming and yet at the same time dramatic, such wallpaper designs seem to transport you to a jungle watering hole.

-Here’s another example of a bold animal pattern with tons of personality.
-The half tile keeps the space looking clean while the organic accessories provide softness to balance out the drama of the bold colour and print.
+Or you could try a bold animal pattern with tons of personality.
+A half wall of crisp white tile will keep a space with a lively print looking clean.
+Meanwhile organic accessories can be added to provide softness and balance out the drama of the bold colour and print.

-Bring in a touch of paradise and liven up an otherwise plain wall with a vibrant print above the vanity, such as this one.
-With a busy, invigorating print like this one, keep the rest of the bathroom simple and add plenty of white.
+Liven up an otherwise plain wall with a storytelling print above the vanity area or opposite a toilet.
+With a busy, invigorating print, keep the rest of the bathroom simple and add plenty of white.

-Wallpaper doesn’t have to be bold and colourful, though.
+Wallpaper doesn’t have to be bold and colourful.
 There are plenty of subtle, understated wallpapers on the market that provide texture and satisfy our desire for a pattern.
-This fish-scale print has an art deco flavour and gently picks up the vein of the marble counter.
-And I love how the half-mirror frame complements the fish-scale aesthetic.
+A fishscale print or gold geo print has a nice Art Deco flavour and can gently pick up colours in stones or timbers.
+Or maybe a faux marble – modern papers can look very realistic.

-Gold palms on a peacock blue background give off tropical resort vibes here.
-The gold accents in the tapware and the statement wall sconces complement the wallpaper, while the simple white vanity allows the paper to remain the centre of attention.
+A gold palm print on a peacock blue background gives off tropical resort vibes for a serene bathroom.
+Add gold accents in the tapware and statement wall sconces that complement the wallpaper.
+A simple white vanity will allow the paper to remain the centre of attention.